spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 With the keys ready, you can proceed to build the necessary Edge artifacts to install Palette on your Edge host and provision your cluster.
 The EdgeForge process with Trusted Boot is similar to the EdgeForge process without Trusted Boot.
-We recommend you familiar with the EdgeForge workflow first before building Edge artifacts with Trusted Boot enabled.
+We recommend you become familiar with the EdgeForge workflow first before building Edge artifacts with Trusted Boot enabled.

 - [EdgeForge Workflow without Trusted Boot](../edgeforge-workflow/edgeforge-workflow.md)